 Do yourself a favor and continue to work on both The Blues and Rhythm Changes as you continue to grow as a jazz improviser.
 Each time you revisit them is a chance to expand your knowledge and improvisational concept.

-Top Jazz Advice Lessons to learn how to play the Blues chord changes and I Got Rhythm Changes:
+Top Lessons to learn how to improvise jazz on Blues chord changes & I Got Rhythm Changes:

 Learning jazz standards is what jazz improvisation is all about, after all, when you perform for an audience you’re not going to play a dominant chord or a ii V, you’re going to perform an actual song!